 Source: ICD-9/10-CM, International Classification of Diseases, Ninth/Tenth Revision, Clinical Modification.
-ICD-9-CM diagnosis codes can have up to five digits with a decimal point between the 3rd and 4th digit, while ICD-10-CM codes have seven digits.
+ICD-9-CM diagnosis codes can have up to five digits with a decimal point between the 3rd and 4th digits, while ICD-10-CM codes have seven digits.
 Codes listed with three digits include all existing 4th and 5th digits, and those listed with four digits include all existing 5th digits.
-Transition from ICD-9-CM to ICD-10-CM.

 The U.S. federal government changed from using the International Classification of Diseases, Ninth Revision (ICD-9) coding system to using the ICD-10 coding system at the start of fiscal year 2016, which was October 1, 2015.
-Therefore, there are 3 months of claims in calendar year 2015 that use the ICD-10-CM code frame.
+In calendar year 2016, all claims use the ICD-10-CM code frame.
 To identify the ICD-10 codes that indicated the chronic conditions previously identified by ICD-9 codes, we used the CMS General Equivalence Mapping (GEM) dataset.
 There is not a one-to-one match between ICD-9 and ICD-10 codes in the GEM, but rather a one-to-many match in both directions; an ICD-9 code can match to multiple ICD-10 codes and an ICD-10 code can match to multiple ICD-9 codes.
 We then looked at counts and percentages for each comorbidity for 2013, 2014, and 2015 to note any changes in the monthly pattern starting in October 2015.
 While the overall numbers reasonably matched the results from prior years, a detailed review of the ICD-10-CM codes will be performed in the coming year.